laucia/germanizator/README.md

 A terrible library to transform english into phonetic german.

 This uses an API wrapper to [lingorado](http://lingorado.com/ipa) to get the IPA from english.
-We would like to make this self-contained in a forseeable future.
+Making this self-contained is a WIP.

 ## Sample Output